spark2k06/PCXT_MiSTer/TASKS.md

 - Acceptance:
   - All `ega_vram_tb.sv` CPU VRAM cases pass.
   - No unrelated scanout or register behavior is changed in this task.
+- Completed:
+  - `ega_vram.v` now implements write mode `3` using rotated host data as the effective bit mask and per-plane Set/Reset as the source byte.
+  - The write mode `3` path now applies the selected ROP and merges the result through `(rotated_host & bit_mask)`, matching `SPEC.md` section 5.
+  - `ega_vram_tb.sv` now computes write mode `3` expected bytes instead of accepting the previous incorrect no-op behavior.
+  - `git diff --check` passed.
+  - Quartus Analysis & Elaboration passed with 0 errors and 249 warnings.
+  - HDL simulation could not be run on this machine because no standalone HDL simulator is installed; see `TEST_TOOLS.md`.

 ### EGA-110 - Decide And Document `cpu_access_en` Behavior